williamboxhall/tcp-sockets/README.md

 All classes fully unit tested except for the threaded entry-point which is covered by an end-to-end integration test `AppEndToEndTest.java`.
 Every commit is built by a CI build on TravisCI: https://travis-ci.org/williamboxhall/follower-maze/builds

+### Considerations

+#### Performance

+##### Out-of-order events

+An unlimited amount of events may arrive out of order.
+In order to handle this efficiently, a hash table (`HashMap`) is used in combination with tracking the next required sequence number.
+A backlog of events will be kept until the next in sequence arrives and the backlog can be drained.
+The HashSet ensures constant-time (O(n)) lookups and removes the overhead of sorting or searching in the backlog.

+##### Threads

+Single-threaded eventloop apps may be slowed down when multiple clients are connecting at the same time as events arriving.
+Splitting these in to two threads, `clients` and `events`, can stop these activities from interfering with each other and allow the simultaneous use of two cores in multi-core CPUs.
+The threads use a `ConcurrentHashMap` to allow the `clients` thread to share client sockets to the `events` thread without breaking thread-safety.

+##### Sockets

+The looping threads will block on socket IO operations `ServerSocket.accept()` and `ServerSocket.getInputStream().read()` instead of the unneeded processing for spinlock-style polling on resources.